mikecrf121/student-expenses/README.md

 This app is still in early development.
 Master branch will be the most stable version, later branches are for developing experimental features.

+***** Ethereal Email SMTP Service has been observed to be down once.. please be advised.

 ## <u>Table Of Contents</u>:
 1. <a href="#for-ql-student-expenses-runners">Instructions for Running</a>
 2. <a href="#deploying">Instructions for Deploying</a>